Phil Hartman: Personal life

 Hartman married Gretchen Lewis in 1970 and they divorced in September 1972.
 He married real estate agent Lisa Strain in 1982, and their marriage lasted three years.
 Strain told People magazine that Hartman was reclusive off screen and "would disappear emotionally ... he'd be in his own world.
 That passivity made you crazy."
 In 1987, Hartman married former model and aspiring actress Brynn Omdahl (born Vicki Jo Omdahl, April 11, 1958 – May 28, 1998), having met her on a blind date the previous year.
 They had two children, Sean and Birgen Hartman.
 The marriage had difficulties; she was reportedly intimidated by his success and was frustrated that she could not find any on her own, although neither party wanted a divorce.
-She was reported to have been jealous and often verbally and/or physically abusive, even sending a letter to his ex-wife, threatening to "rip [Strain's] eyes out" if she spoke to him again.
+She was reported to have been jealous and often verbally or physically abusive, even sending a letter to his ex-wife, threatening to "rip [Strain's] eyes out" if she spoke to him again.
 Hartman considered retiring to save the marriage.

 Hartman tried to get Brynn acting roles, but she became progressively reliant on alcohol and narcotics, entering rehab several times.
 On multiple occasions, he removed their children from the household to stay with friends or family because of her drug- and alcohol-fueled outbursts.
 Because of his close friendship with SNL associate Jan Hooks, Brynn "joked" on occasion Hooks and Hartman were married "on some other level".
-Brynn had written threatening letters addressed to Hooks, warning her to not get close to her husband, but they appeared to have never even been sent, being discovered in her belongings following her death.

-Stephen Root, Hartman's NewsRadio co-star, said few people knew "the real Phil Hartman", as he was "one of those people who never seemed to come out of character," but he nevertheless gave the impression of a family man who cared deeply for his children.
+Stephen Root, Hartman's NewsRadio co-star, said few people knew "the real Phil Hartman", as he was "one of those people who never seemed to come out of character", but he nevertheless gave the impression of a family man who cared deeply for his children.
 Hartman befriended Joe Rogan during his time on NewsRadio and confided his marital problems to him.
 Rogan said that he encouraged Hartman to divorce Brynn five times, but "[Hartman] loved his kids and didn't want to leave".

 Hartman stated in 1997 that, though a non-practicing Catholic, he displayed a sense of religiousness.
 In his spare time, he enjoyed driving, flying, sailing, marksmanship, and playing the guitar.

-Death
+Murder

 On May 27, 1998, Hartman's wife, Brynn, visited the Italian restaurant Buca di Beppo in Encino, California, with producer and writer Christine Zander, who said she was "in a good frame of mind"; they had drinks.
-After returning home, Brynn and Hartman had a "heated" argument, after which he went to bed.
+After returning home, Brynn had a "heated" argument with Hartman, after which he went to bed.
 She entered his bedroom some time before 3:00 a.m.
-PDT on May 28, 1998, and, as he slept, she fatally shot him once between the eyes, once in the throat, and once in the upper chest with a Charter Arms .38 caliber handgun.
-He was 49 years old.
-She was taking Zoloft, had been drinking alcohol, and had recently used cocaine.
+PDT on May 28, 1998, and, as he slept, she fatally shot him once between the eyes, once in the throat and once in the upper chest with a .38-caliber Smith & Wesson Model 15 revolver.
+Hartman was 49 years old.
+Brynn was taking Zoloft, had been drinking alcohol, and had recently used cocaine.